LKarrie/console-yhwj/README.md

 3. Automatically search for Harbor images including tags (maximum of 5)
 4. Ignore certificate errors and automatically retry
 5. Adjust the default Harbor repository name from 3 characters to 2
+6. Add the function of quickly editing environment variables

-Todo
+## Todo
 1. Asyn search for Harbor images

+## Known issues
-2. When a namespace has multiple Harbor image secrets, only one can be displayed for the first time
+1. When a namespace with multiple Harbor image keys, only one can be displayed at the first time
+2. The automatic search for the latest harbor image function cant used in harbor environments that disable or without harbor chartmuseum
+3. After quickly editing the environment variables, update is successful, but there is a delay in updating the page data

 # KubeSphere Console